Skip to content

 Courtesy of The Totley History Group.
 Copy also held at CPRE Archive Ref: CPRE/A421.

-In the 1930s people could go by bus into the Peak District or escape the smoky city by walking from town to green spaces.
+In the 1930s people could travel by bus into the Peak District or escape the smoky city by walking from town to green spaces.
 In the 2020 COVID lockdown many people discovered, perhaps for the first time, that having a Green Belt meant they could get out of the house for some exercise and enjoy walking on the moors, along our river valleys and through woods.
 But it could have been so different.
-Throughout its history, CPRE has campaigned against the development of houses, factories and opencast mines in unsuitable places in the Green Belt.
-Thanks to their efforts we can still enjoy the many areas around our city that they protected.
+Over the last 100 years, we have campaigned against the development of houses, factories and opencast mines in unsuitable places in the Green Belt.
+Thanks to our efforts we can still enjoy the many areas around our city that our founders fought to protect.

 Sheffield Independent June 1937